enijkamp/enijkamp.github.io_old/index.md

 # Erik Lennart Nijkamp

-My emphasis is on stochastic optimization in descriminative and generative models.
+My emphasis is on stochastic optimization in deep descriminative and generative models.

 [GitHub](https://github.com/enijkamp)  [Twitter](https://twitter.com/erik_nijkamp)

 ## Research

 Building a Telescope to Look Into High-Dimensional Image Spaces.
 Mitch Hill, Erik Nijkamp, Song-Chun Zhu.
 2018.

 A Dance with the Langevin Equation.
 Erik Nijkamp.